-We have seen Grover's algorithm and amplitude amplification, giving a speedup on search based algorithms.
-Classical random walks (Markov chains) have been used extensively to give improved algorithms in classical search problems.
+We have seen Grover's algorithm and amplitude amplification, giving a speedup on search based algorithms when the space is unstructured or the structure is not known.
+Classical random walks (Markov chains) have been used extensively to give improved algorithms in classical search problems where the search space is a graph.
 Is it possible to find speedups for such problems?
 Is there a natural analog of classical walks in the quantum world?

 First thought might seem to give a negative answer, walks are designed to get lost in the search space, quantum processes are reversible.
-Though, it turns out that there indeed exists a concept of quantum walks, and over favourite algorithm (Grover search) can be framed in this language.
+Though, it turns out that there indeed exists a concept of quantum walks, and our favourite algorithm (Grover search) can be framed in this language.
 Not just that, this framework can be used to give better algorithms in other cases as well.
 We will learn about classical random walks and the method to quantize them in this lecture note.
-The contents of this note is heavily based on the survey by Miklos Santha [2] and its exposition from Ronald de Wolf's course notes [1].
+The contents of this note is heavily based on the survey by Miklos Santha [3] and its exposition from Ronald de Wolf's course notes [1].